 Spawning has been witnessed in aquariums but has occurred unexpectedly.
 As far as we know, Table corals in public aquariums have never been predictably sexually reproduced under human care.
 With advances in technology it has now become possible to replicate the key environmental conditions required to encourage spawning.

 The study, run by the Horniman Museum and Gardens Aquarium in Forest Hill and the S.E.A.
-Aquarium at Resorts World Sentosa, aims to reproduce captive corals simultaneously in South London and Singapore.
+Aquarium at Resorts World Sentosa, aimed to reproduce captive corals simultaneously in South London and Singapore.
 The corals have been collected locally from Kusu and Raffles Lighthouse reefs off the coast of Singapore and are being kept in conditions mirroring those of their natural environment.
 The partnership also includes the SECORE foundation, which is providing scientific support and updates from the Singaporean reef.

 Understanding how corals reproduce is critical to their survival.
 Currently researchers are limited to studying a single annual spawning event in the field.
 By combining the scientific knowledge of Singapore’s reefs, with husbandry expertise and development in technology, we hope to increase the chances of a successful spawning event under human care.
 Success of this project will allow researchers to further investigate the ability of broadcast corals to recover from such disturbances such as climate change.